IBM/model-recycling/index.md

 title: Home
 nav_order: 0
 image: "Twitter_card.png"
-description: "Model-recycling - choosing the best base model for training your task.
+description: "Model-recycling - choose the best base model for training your task.
 A comprehensive comparision of finetuned models from HuggingFace hub as base models for further finetuning on new tasks. "

 ---
 # Welcome to model-recycling page